SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

 Evaluating an assignment node with the form `variable := expression` requires that we evaluate the `expression` of the assignment, also called the right-hand side of the assignment, and then set that value to the left-side variable.

 Our visit method then looks as follows:
-- We recursively visit the right side of the assignment (got through the `value` accessor).
-Note that the expression can be complex such as the result of multiple messages or other assignments.
+- We recursively visit the right side of the assignment (got through the `value` message).
+Note that the expression can be complex, such as the result of multiple messages or other assignments.
 - We set that value to the variable by delegating to the instance scope (message `write:withValue:`), and
 - We finally return the stored value.